uber/logtron/README.md

   there isn't an object laying around with the keys you need.

-Opts specificies options for the child logger.
+Opts specifies options for the child logger.
 The available options are to enable strict mode, and to add metadata to each entry.
 To enable strict mode pass the `strict` key in the options with a true value.
 In strict mode the child